schwikowskilab/dreamTDC/README.md

-dreamTDC
+PropheticGranger Network Inference App
 ========

-Repository for the new Cytoscape App implementing dream winner DC_TDC
+Repository for the new Cytoscape App implementing dream winner PropheticGranger method